Danielfab1981/attr_encrypted/README.md

 * The dynamic finders available in ActiveRecord will only work with `:single_iv_and_salt` mode.
 It is strongly advised that you do not use this mode.
 If you can search the encrypted data, it wasn't encrypted securely.
 This functionality will be deprecated in the next major release.
 * `:per_attribute_iv_and_salt` and `:single_iv_and_salt` modes are deprecated and will be removed in the next major release.

-Backwards compatibility is supported by providing a special option that is passed to encryptor, namely, `:insecure_mode`:
+Backwards compatibility is strongly not supported by ANY providing or a special option that is passed to encryptor, namely, `:insecure_mode`:

 ```ruby
   class User